 Alcohol During Pregnancy: The Study

 This research explored this important matter.
 It used a pooled sample of about 180,000 women and 193,747 births.
-The women were from nine European cohorts in Denmark, France, Greece, Italy, the Netherlands, Norway, and Spain.
+The women were from nine European cohorts.
+They were in Denmark, France, Greece, Italy, the Netherlands, Norway, and Spain.

 The researchers defined light to moderate consumption as having up to six drinks per week.
 This level did not increase the incidence of premature birth, small size, or low birth weight.
 These findings are consistent with those of many other recent studies.